hieule123/My-profile-/README.md

 As many jobs require, communicative and interpersonal skill are a must.
 For this role it advantageous to have background  experience in Unity engine development.
 In terms of tertiary qualifications, prgramming or equivalent industry is benneficial requirement.
 The main experience requirement is C# programming experience working with digital art assets (models, textures, images, audio).
 Currently, I have no qulaifications or relavent experience to the above, but I a general idea of what the Unity 3d engine does and what is use for and i have no experience in using it.
+To obtain this role i must gain exprience relevant to this role such as C# programming and Unity Enging Development.
+In order to gain these required experiences, i must follow through the completion of Bachelor of I.T and and further develop my knowlegde in many different I.T field.
+In hope of gaining traction, in my spare time research VRT Technologies to expse myself to this field for this role.